Wanderlei Silva: Return to the UFC

 On 17 August 2007, the UFC announced that they had signed Wanderlei Silva to compete in the organization and that he would return to the Octagon on 29 December 2007 at UFC 79.
 After months of speculation about Silva's opponent, UFC President Dana White announced that Chuck Liddell would be Silva's opponent for his return match.
 The long-awaited match happened on 29 December 2007 at UFC 79 with Silva losing to Liddell by unanimous decision.
 After the fight Silva said, "Win or lose I like to give the emotion for my fans" He also added that he gave his best and promised that next time he will deliver a win.
+This fight earned them the Fight of the Night award.

-Keeping to his promise, on 24 May 2008 at UFC 84 in Las Vegas, he earned a decisive KO win against Keith Jardine at the 36-second mark of the first round, earning him Knockout of the Night honors.
+Keeping to his promise, on 24 May 2008 at UFC 84 in Las Vegas, he earned a decisive KO win against Keith Jardine at the 36-second mark of the first round, earning him a $75,000 Knockout of the Night bonus award.
 When Jardine threw a kick, Silva countered with a right-left-right combo that dropped him.
 Silva then finished the fight with ground strikes to earn the knockout.

 At UFC 92, Wanderlei fought Quinton Jackson, who he had beaten twice previously in PRIDE.
 Jackson avenged his previous defeats by knocking Silva out with a left hook in the first round.
 Following the fight, Silva indicated that he would like to face Jackson again in the future.